Ashton L. Cooke | Editor-in-Chief (Volume 16)

 Professor David S. Ardia| Faculty Advisor

 SUNY College of Environmental Science and Forestry, M.S.
 1995

 Syracuse University, J.D. (summa cum laude) 1996

 Professor Ardia is the Faculty Advisor of the First Amendment Law Review.
 Professor Ardia is entering his sixth year of teaching at the University of North Carolina School of Law.
 His areas of expertise include intellectual property, cyberspace and privacy law, free speech, and media law.
 Professor Ardia also co-directs the UNC Center for Media Law and Policy.

 University of Chicago, J.D. (high honors) 1995

-Professor Papandrea has played an instrumental role in planning and organizing our symposium for 2016.
-Professor Papandrea has completed her first year of teaching at the University of North Carolina School of Law after teaching at Boston College Law School.
+Professor Papandrea has played an instrumental role in planning and organizing our symposium for 2017.
+Professor Papandrea has completed her second year of teaching at the University of North Carolina School of Law after teaching at Boston College Law School.
 Her areas of expertise include constitutional law, civil litigation, privacy law, free speech, and media law.